New Jersey Child Support Attorney

 Thus, New Jersey’s Child Support Guidelines cover the calculation of child support payments for each child’s share of expenses for housing, clothing, food, transportation, entertainment, and un-reimbursed health care (up to and including $250 per child per year), as well as other miscellaneous items as deemed appropriate by the Court.
 The Court also has the discretion to add other expenses before the final calculation – including the child’s health insurance, anticipated unreimbursed health care expenses (even if they are recurring), child care expenses, and more.

 These expenses are allocated to each parent in accordance with how much time the child will spend with that parent, as well as that parent’s respective level of income when compared to the parents’ combined net income.
 That means that a parent that makes more money will likely pay more in child support – which makes sense, because that parent’s income is disproportionately providing a higher standard of living to the child, and thus it would be unjust to require the parent making less to pay an identical amount.
+If you have questions about New Jersey child support guidelines, please contact our New Jersey child support attorney for a free consultation.

 Child Support: Adjustments to the Guideline’s Calculation